matt-hill/matt-hill.github.com/_posts/2013-01-24-blender-demon.md

 ![Demon-03](http://moonlitscript.com/attachments/blender/demon-03.png)

 Increased the subdivision levels in the multires modifier a few times.
-Using a high radius grab brush to flatten and deform the skull, and the clay brush to add layers to things like eyebrows and nose.
+Used a high radius grab brush to flatten and deform the skull, and the clay brush to add layers to things like eyebrows and the nose.

 ![Demon-04](http://moonlitscript.com/attachments/blender/demon-04.png)